forwinder15/wlamm/content/posts/2019-03-26--How-to-become-a-diesel-mechanic/index.md

 ## "The secret of getting ahead is getting started." - ***Mark Twain***

 No matter what path you take there will be challenges.
-But, how you handle those challenges will determine whether or not you will succeed in becoming a diesel mechanic.
+How you handle those challenges will determine whether or not you will succeed in becoming a diesel mechanic.
 You can do it!
 And one of these paths can get you there. the only question you need to ask yourself is which would suit me and my situation.
 Being a diesel mechanic is rewarding and often a fun job.
 I hope each one you takes the steps to becoming great techs in the future.
 Good luck!